How to Spend One Day in Edinburgh, Scotland

 There are a few different options to get to Edinburgh.
 You could go by plane, train, car, or bus!

 Travel to Edinburgh by Plane

-Flights, at least the ones that I’ve found during my time in Europe, tend to be pretty affordable to get to Edinburgh Airport.
+Flights, at least those I’ve found during my time in Europe, tend to be pretty affordable to get to Edinburgh Airport.
 The airport also is not that far from downtown Edinburgh, so you’re in luck!

-From the airport, you could easily book a taxi or take the Airlink 100 Express Bus, which costs £7.50 for a return ticket.
-A one-way ticket costs £4.50.
-The bus will leave the airport every 10 to 15 minutes and it takes about 30 minutes to get downtown.
+From the airport, you could easily book a taxi or take the Airlink 100 Express Bus.
+The bus will leave the airport every 10 to 15 minutes, and it takes about 30 minutes to get downtown.
 The bus runs 24/7.
 If you’re hoping to save time, you could purchase your ticket online ahead of time!